Ayush20076564/FreshCart/README.md

-# 🛒 FreshCart
+# FreshCart

-FreshCart is a **cloud-based grocery e-commerce web application** designed to deliver a smooth online shopping experience for customers and efficient inventory management for administrators.
+FreshCart is a cloud-based grocery e-commerce web application designed to provide customers with a smooth online shopping experience and give administrators efficient tools for product and inventory management.

-## 📌 Project Overview
+## Overview

-FreshCart was developed as a **full-stack web application** that enables users to:
+FreshCart is a full-stack web application that allows users to:

-- Browse grocery products
+- Browse grocery products by category
+- Search and filter products
-- Add and manage items in a shopping cart
+- Add, remove, and update cart items
-- Apply discount coupons
+- Apply discount coupons during checkout
 - Place orders online
-- Receive invoice emails automatically
+- Receive automated invoice emails
+- View order history

-The platform also includes an **admin panel** for managing products and stock levels.
+The application also includes an admin panel for managing products, stock levels, and product images.

-***

-## ✨ Features
+## Features

 ### Customer Features
 - User registration and login
 - Browse products by category
+- Search and filter products
 - Add, remove, and update cart items
 - Apply discount coupons during checkout
 - Place orders and store order history